Constipation is responsible for up to 5% of pediatric office visits. It is defined as delay or difficulty in defecation.

 Constipation in children is divided into 2 main types:

-Organic causes involve specific structural, neurologic, toxic/metabolic, or intestinal disorders.
-They are rare but important to recognize (see Organic Causes of Constipation in Infants and Children).
+Organic causes of constipation involve specific structural, neurologic, toxic/metabolic, or intestinal disorders.
+They are rare but important to recognize ( see Table: Organic Causes of Constipation in Infants and Children Organic Causes of Constipation in Infants and Children ).

 The most common organic cause is